RY997/Thesis/thesis.typ

 )[
   Note: This chapter follows the System Design Document Template in @bruegge2004object.
 You describe in this chapter how you map the concepts of the application domain to the solution domain.
 Some sections are optional, if they do not apply to your problem.
 Cite @bruegge2004object several times in this chapter.
 ]
-In this section, we will discuss design decisions made in the implementation of the Iris integration into the Code Editor.
+In this section, we will discuss design decisions made in the implementation of the Iris Code Editor project.

 == Overview
 #rect(